open-component-model/ocm/docs/reference/ocm_add_resource-configuration.md

 ### Description

-Add resources specified in a resource file to a component version.
+Add a resource specification to a resource config file used by [ocm add resources](ocm_add_resources.md).

-So far only component archives are supported as target.
+If expressions/templates are used in the specification file an appropriate templater and the required settings might be required to provide a correct input validation.

 This command accepts resource specification files describing the resources to add to a component version.
 Elements must follow the resource meta data description scheme of the component descriptor.